Warburg Pincus buys majority stake in Emirates' aviation tech firm

 "We view it as an excellent platform to build a market-leading transport, travel and logistics business of scale.
 We look forward to building on the expertise of the mercator staff to accelerate the company's growth," Joseph Schull, managing director at Warburg Pincus, said in the joint statement.

-Mercator, which provides aviation software and expertise, has more than 125 airline clients in over 80 countries including United Airlines [UALCO.UL], Qantas (QAN.AX) and British Airways.
+Mercator, which provides aviation software and expertise, has more than 125 airline clients in over 80 countries including United Airlines, Qantas and British Airways.